Religious violence in Nigeria: History

+In 1948, the town of Tafawa Balewa saw religious tension.
+The Kano riot of 1953 was an outbreak of violence between Northern and Southern Nigerians with different view on self-government.

+In the 1970s, Muslim preacher Maitatsine led a militant Quranist movement, Yan Tatsine.
+It was responsible for the 1980 Kano riot, in which over 4,177 civilians, 100 policemen and about 35 military personnel were killed, including Maitatsine himself.
+The riot marked the start of the Yan Tatsine insurgency in the early 1980s.

 1980s

-In the 1980s, the serious outbreak between Christians and Muslims occurred in Kafanchan in southern Kaduna State in a border area between the two religions, propagated by extreme leaders who were able to rally a young, educated group of individuals who feared that the nation would not be able to protect their religious group.
-The leaders were able to polarize their followers through speeches and public demonstrations.
+In the 1980s, a serious outbreak between Christians and Muslims occurred in Kafanchan in southern Kaduna State in a border area between the two religions, propagated by extreme leaders who were able to rally a young, educated individuals who feared that the nation would not be able to protect their religious group.
+The leaders polarised their followers through speeches and public demonstrations.

-The activities in those times had led to the loss of lives and properties as they moved about destroying government facilities which they saw as legacies or replica of western cultures in their various communities.
-These religious campaigns have seen an increase in gun battles between the members of these sects and security forces with loss of lives witnessed on both sides.
-Although direct conflicts between Christians and Muslims were rare, tensions did flare between the two groups as each group radicalised.
+These activities led to the loss of lives and properties as they moved about destroying government facilities which they saw as legacies or replicas of western cultures in their various communities.
+These religious campaigns saw gun battles between the members of these sects and security forces with loss of lives on both sides.
+Although direct conflicts between Christians and Muslims were rare, tensions did flare between the two groups as they radicalised.
 There were clashes in October 1982 when Muslim zealots in Kano were able to enforce their power in order to keep the Anglican House Church from expanding its size and power base.
 They saw it as a threat to the nearby Mosque, even though the Anglican House Church had been there forty years prior to the building of the Mosque.
-Additionally, there were two student groups in Nigeria who came into contestation, the Fellowship of Christian Students and the Muslim Student Society.
-In one instance there was an evangelical campaign organised by the FCS and brought into question why one sect should dominate the campus of the Kaduna State College of Education in Kafanchan.
-This quarrel accelerated to the point where the Muslim students organised protests around the city and burned a Church at the college.
-The Christian majority at the college retaliated on March 9.
-Twelve people died, several Mosques were burnt and a climate of fear was created.
+Additionally, two student groups came into contestation, the Fellowship of Christian Students and the Muslim Student Society.
+In one instance an evangelical campaign organised by the FCS brought into question why one sect should dominate the campus of the Kaduna State College of Education in Kafanchan.
+This quarrel accelerated to and Muslim students organised protests around the city and burned a church at the college.
+Members of the Christian majority at the college retaliated on March 9.
+Twelve people died, several mosques were burnt and a climate of fear was created.
 The retaliation was pre-planned.

-The exploitation of the media used to propagate the ideas of the conflict, thereby radicalising each force even more.
-Media was biased on each side so while places like the Federal Radio Corporation discussed the idea of defending Islam during this brief moment of terror, it did not report the deaths and damage caused by Muslims, galvanising the Muslim population.
+Media channels propagated the ideas of the conflict, further radicalising each force.
+Media was biased on each side so for instance the Federal Radio Corporation discussed defending Islam during this moment of terror, it did not report the deaths and damage caused by Muslims, galvanising the Muslim population.
 Similarly, the Christian papers did not report the damage and deaths caused by Christians but rather focused on the Islamic terror.
-Other individuals leading these religious movements use the media to spread messages which gradually became more intolerant of other religions, and because of these religious divisions radical Islam continues to be a problem in Nigeria today.
+Individuals leading these religious movements used the media to spread messages which gradually became more intolerant of other religions.